 - Get your Thailand Tourist Visa – depending on where you are from and how long you intend to stay you may not need to apply in advance, but it is important to have all of the details and be prepared with any supporting documentation you’ll need to enter Thailand.

-- Share your itinerary with a few friends or family members at home so that someone knows where you are.
-That way if you are held up or in an accident between locations, the right people can be alerted sooner rather than later.
+- Share your trip to Koh Tao itinerary with a few friends or family members at home so that someone knows where you are.
+That way if you are held up or in an accident between locations, the right people can be alerted soon.

 - Have copies of all of your important documents like your passport, visa, flight tickets, and booking confirmations.
 You can make actual copies, and/or have scans saved to your phone or tablet.

-- Make sure none of your credit and debit cards will expire while you are away, and remember to inform your bank of your travel plans so that your cards don’t get blocked when you try to use them on arrival.
+- Make sure none of your credit and debit cards will expire while you are away.
+Remember to inform your bank of your travel plans so that your cards don’t get blocked when you try to use them on arrival.

 - Make sure you know the contact details for local emergency services in all of the destinations you are visiting and have them saved on your phone.